Stefan-Horst/MtG-Printer/README.md

 Magic is a permanently evolving game, introducing new mechanics and card types which may require adapting this software.
 Below is a list of aspects that could potentially require adjustments:
 - queries.py: new card layouts with multiple faces (beyond transform, modal_dfc, prepare, etc.) have to be added to the constants and new categories might need to be handled in get_random_creature_card() and get_standardized_card_dict()
 - load_scryfall_data.py: the ALLOWED_CARDS list and the legal card filter in _is_card_valid() if more or less cards should be indexed
+  - all other constants based on the Scryfall API spec, but these are unlikely to change